 - you can work full-time, if you have left school

 - you can be expelled from school

 - you can apply for certain benefits, such as the Youth Payment, Young Parent Payment and the Guaranteed Childcare Assistance Payment, Supported Living benefit (visit the Work and Income website to check your eligibility)

 - you can apply for a firearms licence

 - your parents can’t change your name unless you agree to it

-- you can change your name or make a will if you are married or in a civil union
+- if you are married or in a civil union you can change your name or make a will (otherwise you have to wait until you are aged 18 or over)

 - you’re entitled to the adult minimum wage, unless you're starting out